-Brewing at home is a whole lot easier when you have the right tools and supplies to do it.
+Brewing at home is a whole lot easier when you have the right tools and beer making supplies to do it.
 But if you’re first starting out, it’s tough to know what exactly you should be looking for and what you even need.
-That is exactly why I have written this article.
-Throughout these next few paragraphs I will give you some brief knowledge on the different brewing supplies you will need to get started.
-I’ll also go over some the important product features to look for when you go to make your purchase.
-This should help you get a descent grasp on home brewing supplies.
+That is precisely why I have written this article.
+Throughout these next few paragraphs, I will give you some brief knowledge on the different brewing supplies you will need to get started.
+I’ll also go over some the essential product features to look for when you go to make your purchase.
+This should help you get a decent grasp on home brewing supplies.
 I will also cover some of the best selling most popular home brewing supplies in each category as well.